Previous Intro’s N – Z

 Sdlg 112-17 (sdlg x sdlg) 8.5″ 38″ Dor EM instant rebloom 4 br 25 buds (2021)

 In walking through the garden, no one will miss this outstanding performing daylily.
 Everything about it appears to be on steroids.
 It is a completely different flower from anything else I have developed over the years.
-It starts the season with 9-inch flowers and continues to bloom for a considerably long period with 8-inch flowers facing out for everyone to see.
+It starts the season with 9-inch flowers and continues to blom for a considerably long period with 8-inch flowers facing out for everyone to see.
 These flowers with glowing color and heavy substance are distributed on 4-foot scapes and tower above everything else in my garden.
-It is resistant to damage from rain, and sun; the foliage remains healthy for most of the season.
+It is resistant to damage from rain and sun; the foliage remains healthy for most of the season.
 It does get some rust on the older leaves as the plant is starting to go dormant.
 I give it a moderate rust resistance rating.
 It is pod and pollen fertile, although it does produce some air pods.
 I don’t keep track of my crosses, but I suspect that this plant has Malibu Sunset as a parent on one side.
 You would never think that this is a diploid, given the size of the plant and even the size of the roots.
 The scapes are extremely robust and strong and remain straight and upright throughout the season, despite heavy blooms and a load of pods.
-It continues to be one of my favorite daylilies in the garden. ($150.00 d.f.
-Spring 2022 shipping)
+It continues to be one of my favorite daylilies in the garden. ($150.00 d.f.)

 PATTERN A LA CARTE

-Sdlg 147-16 (sdlg x sdlg) 6.5″ 32″ Dor M. 3 br 15 buds (2021)
+Sdlg 147-16 (sdlg x sdlg) 6.5″ 32″ Dor M 3br 15 buds (2021)

 This is a bright and cheery flower with outstanding sun and moderate rust resistance.
 It does get rust, but only mild cases and very late in the season.
 The flower opens flat and stays flat during the day, holding color and form well even on the most extreme summer days.
 The scapes are strong and straight, and form a tight nosegay.
 Easy pod and pollen fertility, and moderately fast increaser.
 It has good summer foliage.
 The beauty of this flower is the sharp contrast between the soft pinkish petals and the hazy blue gray veined eye with jagged wine red outline.
 I love coming out in the garden at 7 in the evening and seeing it look exactly like it looked in the morning.
 Few daylilies will hold up as well as this one. ($75.00 d.f.)